 Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015, (or any order revoking and re-enacting that Order), no new window or door openings shall be inserted, no window and door openings shall be altered and no windows or doors shall be replaced (other than on a like-for-like basis) in the buildings hereby permitted, without the prior approval of the Local Planning Authority.

-Reason: The site is prominently located within the Eakring Conservation Area.
-The sympathetic extension or alteration to the approved building may cause harm to the character and appearance of the Conservation Area.
+Reason: The site is located within the Eakring Conservation Area.
+The alterations to the approved buildings may cause harm to the character and appearance of the Conservation Area.